abc1199281/SW_InterviewPrep/4_EfectiveCplusplus/Readme.md

-# Effective C++ Notes
+# Rules of Three
 ## Motivation
 *Do things right and do the rignt thing.*

-There are plenty ways to do one thing.
-How to do thing right?
+There are plenty ways to implement things.
+How to do things right?

-We should follow the C++ development so that we can utilize more effective tools.
+We should follow the new standard C++ so that we can utilize more effective tools.

 Here I record all the questions come into my mind while learning C++11.
 There are several levels for me to record.